Opinion: When will Russia finally learn its lesson? | DW | 14.02.2022

 But these are merely details.
 Looking at the bigger picture, the ongoing alleged doping case of figure skater Kamila Valieva at the Beijing Winter Olympics is just the latest of many episodes involving Russia and doping.

 Revelations about systematic, state-controlled doping surrounding the 2014 Winter Games in Sochi made by whistleblowers Dr. Grigory Rodchenkov and middle-distance runner Yulia Stepanova helped get Russian athletes banned from international competition.
-The International Olympic Committee (IOC)-imposed ban remains in force in Beijing, but still the Russian sporting authorities don't seem to have learned their lesson.
+The ban imposed by the International Olympic Committee (IOC) remains in force in Beijing, but still the Russian sporting authorities don't seem to have learned their lesson.

 Should the doping allegations against Valieva be confirmed and it be found that the athlete herself was without blame, it will be time to take a harder line.